Jerry Wald: Jerry Wald Productions at 20th Century Fox

 Wald signed a contract with 20th Century Fox where he established Jerry Wald Productions.
 He had a solid hit with An Affair to Remember (1957) starring Grant and Deborah Kerr, and some minor ones with No Down Payment (1957) directed by Martin Ritt, and Kiss Them for Me (1957) with Grant.
 Wald had one of the biggest successes of his career with Peyton Place (1957), directed by Mark Robson.

 Wald also produced The Long, Hot Summer (1958) with Paul Newman and Joanne Woodward from the novel by William Faulkner for Ritt; In Love and War (1958), a war film with Robert Wagner and Jeffrey Hunter directed by Philip Dunne; Mardi Gras (1958) a musical with Pat Boone; and The Sound and the Fury (1959), more Faulkner from Ritt with Woodward and Yul Brynner.

 During this time Wald told the press that a filmmaker's motto should be "Don't offend the innocent but don't frustrate the intelligent."

 Wald produced The Best of Everything (1959) with Crawford, directed by Negulesco; Hound-Dog Man (1959), an attempt to make a film star of Fabian Forte; Beloved Infidel (1959) with Kerr and Gregory Peck; The Story on Page One (1959), written and directed by Odets, starring Hayworth.

-Final Films
+Final films

 Wald spent a period in England to make Sons and Lovers (1960).
 Back in Hollywood he produced Let's Make Love (also 1960), Marilyn Monroe's penultimate film; Return to Peyton Place (1961); Wild in the Country (1961), an Elvis Presley film written by Odets and directed by Dunne; Mr. Hobbs Takes a Vacation (1962) starring James Stewart and Fabian; Hemingway's Adventures of a Young Man (1962) for Ritt with Richard Beymer; The Stripper (1963) with Woodward and Beymer.

 He also produced the Academy Awards telecast twice, the ceremonies for 1957 and 1958.

+In July 1961 Wald's contract with Fox was expanded from ten films over three years to 18 films over three years, starting in September.
+Films announced included Adventures of A Young Man, Mr. Hobbs Takes A Vacation, The Enemy Within, Lost Girl, Ulysses, the remake of Of ‘Human Bondage, Let It Come Down, Sextette, Pink Tights and High Wind in Jamaica.

 Among the films Wald was working on at the time of his death were adaptations of The Enemy Within, Ulysses and A High Wind in Jamaica.